UDT-ITF/website/source/presentation/index.md

 If the server receives a request with an `Accept` header, it _SHOULD_ respond following the rules of [content negotiation][org-rfc-7231-conneg].
 Note that content types provided in the `Accept` header of the request _MAY_ include parameters, for example `profile` or `charset`.

-> Context url to be updated.
-If the request does not include an `Accept` header, the HTTP `Content-Type` header of the response _SHOULD_ have the value `application/ld+json` (JSON-LD) with the `profile` parameter given as the context document: `http://iiif.io/api/presentation/3/context.json`.
+If the request does not include an `Accept` header, the HTTP `Content-Type` header of the response _SHOULD_ have the value `application/ld+json` (JSON-LD) with the `profile` parameter given as the context document: `http://itf.io/api/presentation/1/context.json`.

-{% include api/code_header.html %}
 ```
-Content-Type: application/ld+json;profile="http://iiif.io/api/presentation/3/context.json"
+Content-Type: application/ld+json;profile="http://itf.io/api/presentation/1/context.json"
 ```
 {: .urltemplate}

 If the `Content-Type` header `application/ld+json` cannot be generated due to server configuration details, then the `Content-Type` header _SHOULD_ instead be `application/json` (regular JSON), without a `profile` parameter.

-{% include api/code_header.html %}
 ```
 Content-Type: application/json
 ```